• 24 June - Tuesday - Tulsa

 "In addition to that, I've seen so many things, know so many things, almost fifty years of experience that I can't share with anyone here.
 Even you two don't know about most of what I've lived through.
 It's like being a lonely old person with no one to talk with except myself.
 How am I going to cope with this, Resu?"

-She had no answer.
-I returned to looking out the window, watching the mile markers come and go.
+I returned to looking out the window, watching the mile markers come and go once a minute.

 — ∴ —